filecoin-project/specs/src/systems/filecoin_blockchain/struct/block/_index.md

 - all referenced messages syntactically valid,
 - all referenced parent receipts syntactically valid,
+- the sum of the serialized sizes of all messages is no greater than `block.BlockMaxSize`,
+- the sum of the gas limit of all messages is no greater than `block.BlockGasLimit`.

 Note that validation of the block signature requires access to the miner worker address and public key from the parent tipset state, so signature validation forms part of semantic validation.